Travel

 Dodger Stadium

-Home of Matt’s favorite team and player Shohei Ohtani.
+Home of Matt’s favorite player Shohei Ohtani.
 Check out their stadium tours while you’re there.
 By the way Chinatown is super close, try combining these two and stop by Yang Chow OR Foo Chow (the restaurant featured in one of our favorite movies Rush Hour).

 -